 It is well known that the development of children is highly dependent upon brain-behavior relations and environmental factors.
 It is important to learn about the normal and pathological development of the brain in relation to psychopathology.
 Parameters of normal development will be discussed as well as environmental influences that put this development at risk.
 Several important mechanisms and essential functions, like allocation of attention, inhibition, flexibility and adaptation in functioning are important in relation to development of (social) learning behavior.

 The main aim of this course is to elucidate genotype-endophenotype-phenotype pathways to developmental psychopathology.
-Attention will be given to several important medical and psychiatric illnesses that become evident in childhood or adolescence (Neurofibromatosis Type 1, Klinefelter’s Syndrome, Substance Abuse, Autism Spectrum Disorders, ADHD , Turner’s Syndrome, and Sleep Disorders).
+Attention will be given to several important medical and psychiatric illnesses that become evident in childhood or adolescence (e.g. Neurofibromatosis Type 1, Klinefelter’s Syndrome, Schizophrenia/Psychosis, PDD-NOS, and Turner’s Syndrome).
 It is essential that one learns to understand the relation between neurodevelopmental factors and developmental problems in order to be able to help children and adolescents in an appropriate way.
 Methods of diagnoses (including important instruments) and treatment will be taught, but the emphasis will lie on the study of underlying neural and cognitive mechanisms of behavioral and emotional problems and psychopathology.